rachelvansciver/SAACO3/networks/VPC.md

 #### VPC with public, private subnets and AWS Site-to-Site [[VPN]]
 - public subnet
 - private subnet
-- virtual private gatway
+- virtual private gateway
 - internet gateway
-- recommended to extend network into the cloud and some ressource are internet facing
+- recommended to extend network into the cloud and some resource are internet facing

 #### VPC with private subnet and AWS Site-to-Site [[VPN]]
 - private subnet